ilebedev/.vimrc/README.md

 .vimrc
 ======

 This is the `.vimrc` file I use across all my machines.
 The file conveniently **auto-installs the plugin manager and all plugins**, and requires no user interaction to initialize on a new machine (with the exception of the CompleteMe plugin, which requires a compiled component).
 My Vim looks like the screenshot below and works well over bare SSH.
-It works even better with `tnux` (the modern incarnation of `screen`, a persistent terminal session with some nifty UI features).
+It works even better with `tmux` (the modern incarnation of `screen`, a persistent terminal session with some nifty UI features).
 I provide my `tmux` and `bash` configuration files also.

 This is my [.vimrc file](https://github.com/ilebedev/.vimrc/blob/master/.vimrc)